quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 # Introduction

-QUIC packets {{!QUIC-TRANSPORT=I-D.ietf-quic-transport}} usually contain a connection ID to allow endpoints to associate packets with different address/ port 4-tuples to the same connection context.
+QUIC packets {{!RFC9000}} usually contain a connection ID to allow endpoints to associate packets with different address/port 4-tuples to the same connection context.
 This feature makes connections robust in the event of NAT rebinding.
 QUIC endpoints usually designate the connection ID which peers use to address packets.
 Server-generated connection IDs create a potential need for out-of-band communication to support QUIC.

 QUIC allows servers (or load balancers) to designate an initial connection ID to encode useful routing information for load balancers.
 It also encourages